 Then: Leaves whistle.
 Your attention spikes up.
 Nearby bushes split open.
 Something lurches through!
 A wild beast adjoins a lone adventurer.
 In the fullness of time, a foreign traveler does come to visit the campfire… Your wishes have been heard.

 But the traveler is not a person.
 It admires you, though without a stare.
 It constricts your neck, but it isn’t a snake.
 The wanderer is astonished by your presence, for it had never seen a human before.
 Then: The beast falls into your lap.
 The very next second it whirls away!

 “Wait a while.
 Share a drink!” you wishfully shout.

 But the traveler is already moving.
 As you had tried to grab the ether, it serenely flowed through your fingers.

 A refreshing wind, you sigh.
 The mysterious traveler was a wonderful breeze!
-If only he would not leave as soon… And instead came to sit by the fire!
-What extraordinaire journeys would be told among you.
-And yet, you must smile and wave goodbye to him.
+If only he hadn’t left so soon and instead come to sit by the fire!
+What extraordinaire journeys would be told among you now.

 “Farewell, fellow explorer!” you yell over the valley.

 As the evening’s stars appear, the wind picks up, but the change is only barely noticeable.
 The fire does not budge.
 You stare into the hole in bushes; the one through which jumped the gusty beast.
 Your ears are pricked as if they were hearing a euphonious melody.
 Beyond the reaches of light, there splashes a creek.
 Nightfall covers it.